perbrage/aliasbegone/README.md

 * Version 0.7
     * Now ignores matches in comments.
 (Thanks to Bill Robertson)
+    * Added support to selected one or more code files directly in the solution explorer and have them processed with same shortcut / menuitem as usual

 * Version 0.6
     * Fixed a minor issue